An in-principle super-polynomial quantum advantage for approximating combinatorial optimization problems via computational learning theory: Introduction

-The make-or-break question, therefore, is: What is, after all, the potential of quantum computers for solving combinatorial optimization problems?
-A simple quantum advantage for exactly solving combinatorial optimization problems may be obtained by reducing the integer factoring problem to 3-SAT and leveraging the advantage of Shor's algorithm \cite{shor_factoring_1994}.
-A quantum advantage for \textit{approximating} the solution of combinatorial optimization problems seems much more difficult to obtain.
-Given the practical importance of such a task and its wide applicability, this poses a highly relevant questions.
+The make-or-break question, therefore, is: What is, after all, the potential of quantum computers for tackling combinatorial optimization problems?
+A simple quantum advantage for exactly solving combinatorial optimization problems may be obtained by reducing the integer factoring problem to 3-SAT and leveraging the advantage of Shor's algorithm \cite{shor_factoring_1994}. \otext{A quantum advantage for \textit{approximating} the solution of combinatorial optimization problems seems much more difficult to obtain.} \ntext{A quantum advantage for \textit{approximating} the solution of combinatorial optimization problems can also be obtained using a different proof technique than used in this manuscript.
+As outlined in Ref.\ \cite{szegedy_optimization_2022}, the celebrated PCP theorem can be used to show classical approximation hardness, while Shor's algorithm for factoring can be used for an efficient quantum approximation algorithm.
+Thus, an in-principle separation between classical and quantum approximation algorithms can already be obtained from the PCP machinery and Shor's algorithm.
+However, the focus of this work is to provide a technically detailed and complete proof, that comprehensively describes the reductions and gives and end-to-end guidelines on how to construct the advantage-bearing combinatorial optimization instances.
+We expect that, the concrete realization of the proof gives follow-up work additional insights over a generic proof sketch.} \otext{Given the practical importance of such a task and its wide applicability, this poses a highly relevant question.} \ntext{Given the practical importance of combinatorial optimization tasks and its wide applicability, this is a valuable contribution to further advance quantum optimization algorithms.}